inferablehq/pgchat/README.md

 All `pgchat` queries are proxied via a function that runs on your local machine.
 As a result, the execution environment is completely isolated.

+### How do I know it's not going to drop my database?

+By default, `pgchat` runs in approval mode, which means that all queries are sent to the model for review before execution.
+You will see the query in the terminal before it is executed.

 ### How does it work without connection tunneling?

 `pgchat` uses Inferable's Node.js SDK to ferry commands from your local machine to the Inferable Control Plane.
 The SDK works with long polling the agent.

+### Does the LLM see my data?

+Yes by default.
+However, you can opt out of this by running with `--privacy-mode`.
+The tradeoff is that you won't get the benefits of the LLM's reasoning on your data.
+(This uses Inferable's [blob storage](https://docs.inferable.ai/pages/blobs) to return data to your terminal without sending it to the model.)

 ### What's Inferable?